codebyshennan/tamkeen-data/docs/1-frontend/node/npm.md

 ## How to Find NPM Packages

 NPM packages are typically discovered via Google Search and tutorials.
-During Rocket's Bootcamp we will direct you to all packages we need, although Rocket encourages you to independently find new packages to enhance your projects, especially for your capstone.
+We will direct you to all packages we need, although we encourage you to independently find new packages to enhance your projects.